lfurzewaddock/vscode-opn/README.md

 ![vscode-opn](vscode-opn.png)

+> Microsoft Visual Studio Code extension integrating opn.

-> Opens files in the default application for the file type set in the OS
+> Opens files in the default application for the file type set in the OS.

 ## Dependencies